The Grandview at Las Vegas: History

+Expansion

 In May 2005, Grandview's owner, the Fort Lauderdale-based Eldorado Resorts Corporation, announced that the property planned to build 10 timeshare towers over the next several years, with approximately one tower being constructed each year.
 The property would ultimately feature over 2,000 units, and was expected to become the largest timeshare complex in the United States.
 By that point, the project's first two towers, with 196 units each, had been completed and sold out, while a majority of the third tower's planned 240 units had also sold.

 A 400-unit tower opened in May 2009.

 In 2010, the adjacent South Point Hotel Casino and Spa opened the Grandview Lounge, named after the timeshare property.
 By December 2010, Grandview featured 1,400 units, with 400 planned to open the following month.

 Foundation work for a new 20-story tower – the first one to be built since 2009 – was scheduled to begin on April 25, 2012.
 Berkley Group planned for a total of 10 towers on the 27-acre property, with more than 1,500 units completed up to that point.
 The new tower was under construction as of September 2013, and was expected for completion in early 2014.
 The new tower would increase Grandview's units from 1,556 to 1,856.